jewlofthelotus/Project-Euler/README.md

 ### Sass 3.3

 I wanted to be able to use fancy Sass 3.3 list functions.
 So now just append `-33` to your `eulerXXX` filenames and use the `make sass33` command to run them.
+Sass 3.3 version files should exist in the same `sass` directory as the LibSass files.

 ```$ make sass33 001```